 This building is called the Flatiron Bordeaux.
 If you have been to New York or have seen photos, series or movies you will know this famous building.
-And… in Bordeaux they have their own Flatiron that was built in 1788 and inside you’ll find the houses of the Interprofessional Council of Bordeaux Wine and its wine bar which is an institution of the city.
+And… in Bordeaux they have their own Flatiron that was built in 1788 and inside you’ll find the houses of the Interprofessional Council of Bordeaux Wine and its wine bar.

 They say that the staircase of this beautiful building inspired the architect of the Opéra Garnier in Paris and it’s a must visit place in Bordeaux.

-It is preceded by a portico with twelve stone statues, they are nine muses accompanied by Minerva, Venus and Juno.
+It is preceded by a portico with twelve stone statues; nine muses accompanied by Minerva, Venus and Juno.
 Access can be done with the City Pass.

 The Church of Notre-Dame has nothing to do with the Parisian of the same name.
 It was built by the Jacobins and has a Baroque style.
 The entrance square has been used to shoot several films.

-It is the gateway to the western part of Bordeaux since Roman times.
+It has been the gateway to the western part of Bordeaux since Roman times.
 The one we see today was built by Voisin between 1748 and 1753.
 It bore the name of Gate of the Dolphin until the French Revolution.

 You’ll continue walking along Rue des Remparts and arrive at Rohan Palace and the City Hall.
-This palace was first an archbishop’s palace in 1784, later in 1800 it became the prefecture of Gironde, imperial palace, royal residence and then in 1837 in the town hall.
+This palace was first an archbishop’s palace in 1784, later in 1800 it became the prefecture of Gironde, imperial palace, royal residence and then in 1837, it became the town hall.

 It’s accessible with the City Pass.